 Some blogs can perform well with CPC/CPM Ad networks while some with affiliate programs.

-In some cases, selling own products or in other words, using the blog as a marketing channel for your own business may be a good strategy.
+In some cases, selling your own products or in other words, using the blog as a marketing channel for your own business may be a good strategy.

 Take a simple example.